Key events and activities:

 Class of 2012 tour electric bus at Foothill Transit during July 2012 Capstone session.

-- September 2013 online meeting prior to 2013 APTA Annual Meeting. (highly recommended)
+- September 2014 online meeting prior to 2014 APTA Annual Meeting & EXPO (highly recommended)

-- APTA 2013 Annual Meeting: Customized workshop sessions, orientation programs for Leadership APTA Class of 2014 including sessions with graduating class; participation in committee meetings, conference sessions; introduction of Leadership APTA Class of 2014 during Class of 2013 graduation program, full participation in the 2013 APTA Annual Meeting. (highly recommended)
+- APTA 2014 Annual Meeting & EXPO: Customized workshop sessions, orientation programs for Leadership APTA Class of 2015 including sessions with graduating class; participation in committee meetings, conference sessions; introduction of Leadership APTA Class of 2015 during Class of 2014 graduation program, full participation in the 2014 APTA Annual Meeting & EXPO. (highly recommended)

 - Full participation in team assignments, related work, and completion of team-based leadership projects on industry topics selected by class members. (required)